-The RCM2200 Development Kit contains the following items:
+The RCM2100 Development Kit contains the following items:

-- RCM2200 module with 10/100-compatible Ethernet port, 256K flash memory, and 128K SRAM. - RCM2200 Prototyping Board. - Wall transformer power supply, 12 V DC, 1 A. (Included only with Development Kits sold for the North American market.
-Overseas users will have to substitute a power supply compatible with local mains power.) - 10-pin header to DE9 programming cable with integrated level-matching circuitry. - Dynamic C CD-ROM, with complete product documentation on disk. - This Getting Started manual. - Rabbit 2000 Processor Easy Reference poster. - Registration card.
+- RCM2100 module with Ethernet port, 512K flash memory and 512K SRAM. - RCM2100 Prototyping Board with accessory hardware and components. - Wall transformer power supply, 12 V DC, 1 A. (Included only with Development Kits sold for the North American market.
+Overseas users will have to substitute a power supply compatible with their local mains power.) - 10-pin header to DE9 programming cable with integrated level-matching circuitry. - Dynamic C CD-ROM, with complete product documentation on disk. - This Getting Started manual. - Registration card.

-2.2 Prototyping Board
+2.2 Overview of the Prototyping Board

-The Prototyping Board included in the Development Kit makes it easy to connect an RCM2200 module to a power supply and a PC workstation for development.
-It also provides some basic I/O peripherals (switches and LEDs), as well as a prototyping area for more advanced hardware development.
+The Prototyping Board included in the Development Kit makes it easy to connect an RCM2100 module to a power supply and a PC workstation for development.
+It also provides an array of basic I/O peripherals (switches and LEDs), as well as a prototyping area for more advanced hardware development.